SupeRuier/awesome-active-learning/contents/pb_classification.md

 - [Learning to Rank for Active Learning: A Listwise Approach [2020]](https://arxiv.org/pdf/2008.00078.pdf): Have an additional loss prediction model to predict the loss of instances beside the classification model.
 Then the loss is calculated by the ranking instead of the ground truth loss of the classifier.
 - [Deep Reinforcement Active Learning for Medical Image Classification [2020, MICCAI]](https://link.springer.com/chapter/10.1007%2F978-3-030-59710-8_4): Take the prediction probability of the whole unlabeled set as the state.
 The action as the strategy is to get a rank of unlabeled set by a actor network.
 The reward is the different of prediction value and true label of the selected instances.
 Adopt a critic network with parameters θ cto approximate the Q-value function.
 - [ImitAL: Learning Active Learning Strategies from Synthetic Data [2021]](https://arxiv.org/pdf/2108.07670.pdf): An imitation learning approach.
-- Cartography Active Learning [2021]: CAL.
+- Cartography Active Learning [2021, EMNLP]: CAL.
 Select the instances that are the closest to the decision boundary between ambiguous and hard-to-learn instances.
 - Deep reinforced active learning for multi-class image classification [2022]
 - ImitAL: Learned Active Learning Strategy on Synthetic Data [2022]